yusufshakeel/node-api-project/README.md

 * User sign up
 * User log in
 * User authentication using JWT (JSON Web Token)
-* Update account data (own account) only after log in
+* Update user account data (own account) only after log in
 * View all users (public info) using pagination
 * View user (public info) using id
-* View full account data (own account) only after log in
+* View full user account data (own account) only after log in
+* Delete user account (own account) only after log in

 ## How to use this project?